 The WPA-PSK security mode provides both improved data encryption and user authentication over WEP.
-Using a Pre-Shared Key (PSK), both the Device and the connecting client share a common password in order to validate the connection.
+Using a Pre-Shared Key (PSK), both the VMG and the connecting client share a common password in order to validate the connection.
 This type of encryption, while robust, is not as strong as WPA, WPA2 or even WPA2-PSK.
 The WPA2-PSK security mode is a newer, more robust version of the WPA encryption standard.
 It offers slightly better security, although the use of PSK makes it less robust than it could be.

 Click Network Setting > Wireless to display the General screen.

-Select More Secure as the security level.
-Then select WPA-PSK or WPA2-PSK from the Security Mode list.
+Note: WPA-PSK or WPA-WPA2-Personal is not available if you enable WPS before you configure them.

-Figure 34 Wireless > General: More Secure: WPA(2)-PSK
+Figure 32 Wireless > General: More Secure: WPA(2)-PSK